vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 cool, pure water; PC 57–58; SmK 89–90.
 Dharmaprūpti-vrata--begin on 1st tithi after Ās.
 Full Moon;

-worship of Visṇu in the form of Dharma; for a month; fast for three days including the Full Moon day at end of month
+worship of Viṣṇu in the form of Dharma; for a month; fast for three days including the Full Moon day at end of month

 and gift of gold; Vi.
 Dh.
 III.
 209. 1-3.
 Dhar marūjapūjā-Worship of Dharma with damanaka.
 Vide